Happy-Go-Lucky (2008 film): Critical response

-Roger Ebert of the Chicago Sun-Times rated the film four stars and called Sally Hawkins "a joy to behold."
+Roger Ebert of the Chicago Sun-Times rated the film four out of four stars, and called Sally Hawkins "a joy to behold".
 He added, "This is Mike Leigh's funniest film since Life Is Sweet.
 Of course he hasn't ever made a completely funny film, and Happy-Go-Lucky has scenes that are not funny, not at all.
 There are always undercurrents and oddness."